AAntonSB/springboot-react-chatroom/README.md

 Notes
 ==========
 * Chat messages are NOT persisted to the database.
-I would add that functionality later.
+I would add that functionality later when the time permits.
 * Message Broker: In-memory
 * WebSocket messaging protocol: Stomp
 * WebSocket handler: Sock.js

  Server Configuration:
  ========================
 Spring boot configurations to configure websocket connection with STOMP and sockJS

 Spring Boot Setup Prerequisites
 ======================
  * JDK 8